aws/amazon-vpc-cni-k8s/README.md

 Setting `ANNOTATE_POD_IP` to `true` will allow IPAMD to add an annotation `vpc.amazonaws.com/pod-ips` to the pod with pod IP.

 There is a known [issue](https://github.com/kubernetes/kubernetes/issues/39113) with kubelet taking time to update `Pod.Status.PodIP` leading to calico being blocked on programming the policy.
 Setting `ANNOTATE_POD_IP` to `true` will enable AWS VPC CNI similar to the optimization added in Calico CNI plugin to write the IP address back to the pod as an annotation to close this race condition.

 ---

+#### `ENABLE_IPv4` (v1.10.0+)

+Type: Boolean as a String

+Default: `true`

+VPC CNI can operate in either IPv4 or IPv6 mode.
+Setting `ENABLE_IPv4` to `true` will configure it in IPv4 mode (default mode).

+**Note:** Dual stack mode isn't yet supported.
+So, enabling both IPv4 and IPv6 will be treated as invalid configuration.

+---

+#### `ENABLE_IPv6` (v1.10.0+)

+Type: Boolean as a String

+Default: `false`

+VPC CNI can operate in either IPv4 or IPv6 mode.
+Setting `ENABLE_IPv6` to `true` (both under `aws-node` and `aws-vpc-cni-init` containers in the manifest) will configure it in IPv6 mode.
+IPv6 is only supported in Prefix Delegation mode, so `ENABLE_PREFIX_DELEGATION` needs to set to `true` if VPC CNI is configured to operate in IPv6 mode.
+Since, IPv6 is only supported in Prefix delegation mode it can only be used with nitro instances.

+**IAM Policy:** VPC CNI in IPv6 mode will require below permissions to be able to assign IPv6 addresses to Pods.
+Below policy can either be applied to
+NodeInstanceRole of your worker nodes (or) can be used as an IRSA.
+We recommend IRSA approach - https://docs.aws.amazon.com/eks/latest/userguide/cni-iam-role.html.
+`AmazonEKS_CNI_Policy` is no longer required in IPv6 mode.

+`
+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Effect": "Allow",
+            "Action": [
+                "ec2:AssignIpv6Addresses",
+                "ec2:DescribeInstances",
+                "ec2:DescribeTags",
+                "ec2:DescribeNetworkInterfaces",
+                "ec2:DescribeInstanceTypes"
+            ],
+            "Resource": "*"
+        },
+        {
+            "Effect": "Allow",
+            "Action": [
+                "ec2:CreateTags"
+            ],
+            "Resource": [
+                "arn:aws:ec2:*:*:network-interface/*"
+            ]
+        }
+    ]
+}
+`

+**Note:** Dual stack mode isn't yet supported.
+So, enabling both IPv4 and IPv6 will be treated as invalid configuration.

+---